It is the most common of the bleeding disorders.

 Additionally, stress can promote a falsely negative result, as it is known to raise von Willebrand factor levels in the blood.

-Many mild symptoms can be mistaken for other bleeding disorders, making it difficult for a doctor to diagnose von Willebrand disease based on clinical symptoms alone.
+Many mild symptoms can be mistaken for other bleeding disorders, making it difficult for a doctor to diagnose von Willebrand disease based on clinical signs alone.

-Von Willebrand disease should be suspected in a patient with a normal number of platelets in the blood and bleeding from the mucous membranes, nose, gums, and gastrointestinal tract.
+Von Willebrand disease should be suspected in a patient with an average number of platelets in the blood and bleeding from the mucous membranes, nose, gums, and gastrointestinal tract.

 Tests when von Willebrand disease is suspected often include the following: